Methods of Brand ProtectionArticle posted on

 In the real world of brand development, occupation of a position implies repositioning in most cases.
 As a rule, an operating company already has a definite position.
 It is necessary to understand in the majority of cases whether it is worthwhile to carry out repositioning.
 To make such a conclusion, it is necessary to figure out what the current position is like.
 When repositioning, the following principles shall be taken into consideration:

 - repositioning is an integral part of brand development;

 - brand should not be repositioned too often;

 - constant research and analysis of consumer needs and actions of competitors is required;

-- repositioning means costs associated with the creation of an image to change of perception;
+- repositioning means costs associated with the creation of an image for the purpose of changing of perception;

 - all the products or services available in the channels of distribution shall be changed in line with the new repositioning;

-- the maximization of efforts which can impact the brand perception;
+- maximization of efforts which can impact the brand perception;

 - to carry out repositioning, it is required to add value or to change the target audience.